-Noise monitoring is not undertaken to determine compliance with aircraft noise regulations—there are no regulations which specify a maximum, allowed level of aircraft noise.
+Noise monitoring is not undertaken to determine compliance with aircraft noise regulations—there are no Australian regulations which specify a maximum, allowed level of aircraft noise within the community.
 Rather it is undertaken to:

 - validate noise modelling